 - They protect their own people

-- They protect their families before anything else
+- Locals have a deep sense of family commitment, and often protect their families before anything else

 - Integrity often comes in short supply